Awa91/lib/README.md

-### Local library is a very basic Express website developed while following a tutorial from the Mozilla Developer Network.
+### Local library is a very basic Express website I developed while following a tutorial from the Mozilla Developer Network.